gopiprasanthpotipireddy/app-review-dashboard/README.md

 Review Analysis Dashoboard:
   This is a web dashboard shows analysis of any android app in google playstore.
-Tha analysis runs on comments of the app in playstore and gives a overview to the stakeholders on the user experience of the app.
+The analysis runs on comments of the app in playstore and gives an overview to the stakeholders on the user experience of the app.